The masts will be built near one of Norway’s most famous tourist attractions.

 Last year, 55.000 people reached the top of Kjerag, and so far in 2016 the increase has been more than 40 per cent, according to the local newspaper Stavanger Aftenblad.

-Characterised by high peaks and scenic lakes, Sirdal is a picturesque mountain region in Southwestern Norway, offering year-round nature adventures.
+Characterised by high peaks and scenic lakes, Sirdal is a picturesque mountain region in south-western Norway that offers year-round nature adventures.

 The video is seen 1.3 million times on Facebook – and perhaps five times as many times overall.
 The father and son from Sirdal are stunned by the attention the film has received.